Aval Kanda Lokam

 Aval Kanda Lokam is a 1978 Indian Malayalam film, directed by M. Krishnan Nair (director) and produced by Sheriff.
 The film stars Jayan, K. P Ummer, Ravikumar, Seema and Padmapriya in the lead roles.
 The film has musical score by M. K. Arjunan.

-Raji is a doctor who sacrifices her love for her family friend Vinodh, after she realises the he is in love with Bindhu.
+Raji is a doctor who sacrifices her love for her family friend Vinodh, after she realises that he is in love with Bindhu.
 When Bindhu suffers from psychological, retrogic hysteria, Vinodh has some doubts about her.
 Rajis Father asks Bindhus mother about her future life and she tells him about her shattered experiences.